AbhishekMankame/javascript_tutorial/Node JS/introduction.md

 - Single-threaded, based on event driven, non-blocking I/O model
 - Perfect for building fast and scalable data-intensive apps.
+- NPM: huge library of open-source packages available for everyone for free.
+- Very active developer community.

 ### Use Node.js